Student Academic Honesty

 SUNY Plattsburgh expects students to be honest and to conduct themselves with integrity in all aspects of their relationship with the college (e.g., application, transfer evaluation, academic progress review, and credit and non-credit bearing experiences, including regular course work, independent studies, internships, practica, student teaching, and interactions with faculty, staff, and students).
 Academic dishonesty adversely affects the educational function of the college and undermines the integrity of its programs.

 Dishonest conduct includes, but is not limited to, cheating, plagiarism, unauthorized collaboration, forgery, and alteration of records, along with any lying, deceit, bribery, coercion, or intimidation for the purpose of influencing a grade or for any other academic gain.
 Submitting one's work originally completed for a different class is also dishonest unless the current instructor has agreed in advance to accept such a resubmission or reuse of academic work.

 Action against a student determined to have violated the academic honesty policy can range from a reduction of the grade on an assignment, through failure of a course, to suspension or even dismissal from the academic program, the department, or the college.
-A student who is charged with academic dishonesty will be afforded due process through the College Judicial System.
+A student who is charged with academic dishonesty will be afforded due process through the College's Student Conduct System.

 Adopted by the Faculty Senate, April 13, 2004.
 Approved by the President, June 6, 2004.
 Amended November 4, 2008.

 Visit the https://my.plattsburgh.edu/ portal to submit a Faculty Report of Suspected Academic Dishonesty Transmittal Form.
 (Log in required, the form is in the faculty tab.)

 Alleged violations of the Plattsburgh State student academic honesty policy, including allegations of cheating and plagiarism, will be referred to the College's Student Conduct System for documentation and/or adjudication in order to: